SudhaMsr/AI-Analytics/README.md

 ## Data Exploration
--/ Data Exploration is a process of understanding the given data.
-It gives a chance to get insights and more clarity of data. such ad
+Data Exploration is a process of understanding the given data.
+It gives a chance to get insights and more clarity of data.
+#### such as:
 a.
 Structure of the data
 b.
 Number of rows and columns
 c.
 Data types of each column (Integer, String, Bool, Float, etc..)